UC-CAMEO/UC-CAMEO.github.io/_publications/paper1.md

 ---
-title: "Beyond nature's base pairs: machine learning-enabled design of DNA-stabilized silver nanoclusters"
+title: "[1] Mastracco, P., & Copp, S. M. (2023).
+Beyond nature's base pairs: machine learning-enabled design of DNA-stabilized silver nanoclusters.
+Chemical Communications, 59(69), 10360-10375."
 collection: publications
 permalink:
 excerpt: #'This paper is about the number 1.
 The number 2 is left for future work.'